lucidrains/phenaki-pytorch/README.md

 - [ ] training code for cvivit
 - [ ] also build option for token critic to be conditioned with the text
 - [ ] add all top of the line research for stabilizing transformers training
-- [ ] could the critic in turn be used to improve maskgit further with extra adversarial loss?
 - [ ] test maskgit + critic alone on oxford flowers dataset
 - [ ] bring in the <a href="https://github.com/lucidrains/mega-pytorch">learned multi-headed EMA</a> across time
 - [ ] add a DDPM upsampler, either port from imagen-pytorch or just rewrite a simple version here
 - [ ] outfit customizable self attention blocks to stylegan discriminator
+- [ ] take care of masking in maskgit

 ## Citations